UNSW-CEEM/nempy/docs/source/examples.rst

 5. Simple FCAS markets
 ----------------------------------------
-Implements a market for energy, regulation raise and contingency 6 sec raise, with co-optimisation constraints as described in section 6.2 and 6.3 of :download:`FCAS Model in NEMDE <../../docs/pdfs/FCAS Model in NEMDE.pdf>`.
+This example implements a market for energy, regulation raise and contingency 6 sec raise, with co-optimisation constraints as described in section 6.2 and 6.3 of :download:`FCAS Model in NEMDE <../../docs/pdfs/FCAS Model in NEMDE.pdf>`.